rockycookie/cisco-certs/note/LAN/RSTP/WHY_RSTP_RAPID.md

 - RSTP adds a new mechanism to replace a designated port, without any waiting to reach a forwarding state (in some conditions).
 - RSTP lowers waiting times for cases in which RSTP must wait for a timer.

-RSTP defining MaxAge as 3 times the Hello timer (STP 10 times).
-Additionally, RSTP can send messages to the neighboring switch to inquire whether a problem has occurred.

 ### STP diff
-- STP, the root switch creates a Hello with all other switches, updating and forwarding the Hello
+- STP, the root switch creates a Hello, with all other switches updating and forwarding the Hello
-- RSTP, each switch independently generates its own Hellos.
+- RSTP, each switch independently generates its own Hello